Borewit/musicbrainz-api/README.md

 - include arguments (`string[]`), see [Include arguments](#include-arguments)

 Note that the return type is different, depending on if a single URL or an array of URLs is provided.

+## Browse requests
+Browse requests are a direct lookup of all the entities directly linked to another entity ("directly linked" here meaning it does not include entities linked by a relationship).

 ### Browse artist